 Conclusion | Modulating Gas Furnaces - Furnace Purchase Options

 When you purchase expensive equipment it is important that a certified HVAC contractor install the equipment.
 The higher end HVAC equipment usually comes with bells and whistles.
-The final start-up is important so that you get the proper rated efficiency out of the equipment.
+The final start-up is important so that you get the properly rated efficiency out of the equipment.
 Additionally, I always recommend that you purchase an extended warranty that includes labor.
 The parts are expensive and the troubleshooting can often take longer because these systems are complex.